Summer Training Week

 - work towards Assistant Instructor training

-Many of our current instructors first took this step during a Training Week.
+Many of our current instructors first took this step during

 Safety and Supervision